Stephen Hawking, David Bowie, Aldous Huxley, And Others Who Declined Knighthood

 Aldous Huxley did not accept a knighting

-Brave New World and The Doors of Perception author Aldous Huxley also declined a royal offer knighthood.
+Brave New World and The Doors of Perception author Aldous Huxley also declined a royal offer of knighthood.
 The writer refused the Queen’s 1959 invitation because he felt the award would not be compatible with his lifestyle.

 Neither did Dickens biographer Claire Tomalin